 - Free Cash Flow excluding gross payments for the settlement of interest rate swaps(1) of $1.7 billion, grew 16% year-over-year, best growth in industry and raising 2021 guidance

-America’s Largest, Fastest and Most Reliable 5G Network Further Extends its Lead
+America’s Largest and Fastest 5G Network Further Extends its Lead

 - Extended Range 5G covers 305 million people and 1.7 million square miles — more geographic coverage than Verizon and AT&T combined